-As of December 28, 2019, we had total outstanding indebtedness of \$346.0 million.
-We also had the ability to borrow an additional \$350.0 million under our revolving credit facility, with the right to request increased capacity up to an additional \$250.0 million upon the receipt of lender commitments, for total maximum borrowings of \$600.0 million under our revolving credit facility.
-Subject to the limits contained in the credit agreement governing our revolving credit facility, the indenture that governs the 2024 Notes and our other debt instruments, we may be able to incur substantial additional debt from time to time to finance working capital, capital expenditures, investments or acquisitions, share repurchases or for other purposes.
-If we do so, the risks related to our high level of debt could intensify.
-Specifically, our high level of debt could have important consequences, including the following:
+We have significant outstanding indebtedness, as well as the ability to access additional borrowings under our revolving credit facility.
+Subject to the limits contained in the credit agreement governing our revolving credit facility, the indenture that governs the 4.375% Senior Notes due October 15, 2024 (the "2024 Notes") and our other debt instruments, we may be able to incur substantial additional debt from time to time to finance working capital, capital expenditures, investments or acquisitions, share repurchases or for other purposes.
+If we do so, the risks related to our level of debt could intensify.
+Specifically, our level of debt could have important consequences, including the following:

-- making it more difficult for us to satisfy our obligations to service our debt as described above; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements; - requiring a substantial portion of our cash flows to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes; - utilizing large portions of our U.S. cash to service our debt obligations because those payments are made in the United States, which may require us to repatriate cash from outside the United States; - increasing our vulnerability to adverse economic and industry conditions; - exposing us to the risk of increased interest rates as certain of our borrowings, including borrowings under our revolving credit facility, are at variable rates of interest; - · limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - placing us at a disadvantage compared to other, less leveraged competitors and competitors that have greater access to capital resources; - · limiting our interest deductions for U.S. income tax purposes; and - increasing our cost of borrowing.
+- making it more difficult for us to satisfy our obligations to service our debt as described above; - limiting our ability to obtain additional financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements; - requiring a substantial portion of our cash flows (including U.S. cash) to be dedicated to debt service payments instead of other purposes, thereby reducing the amount of cash flows available for working capital, capital expenditures, acquisitions and other general corporate purposes and potentially requiring repatriation of cash from outside the United States: - increasing our vulnerability to adverse economic and industry conditions; - exposing us to the risk of increased interest rates as certain of our borrowings, including borrowings under our revolving credit facility, are at variable rates of interest; - · limiting our flexibility in planning for and reacting to changes in the industry in which we compete; - placing us at a disadvantage compared to other, less leveraged competitors and competitors that have greater access to capital resources; - · limiting our interest deductions for U.S. income tax purposes; and - · increasing our cost of borrowing.